Choose from 5 options:

 If your chemical, or the chemical of which it is an ester or salt, is not on the list, it could still be highly hazardous.
 For example, there may be hazard information available for your chemical outside of the sources identified in the list showing that it has a hazard characteristic.

-Our categorisation steps will help you work out whether you need any other information (aside from checking the list) to demonstrate the absence of a particular hazard characteristic.
+Our guide to categorising your chemical importation and manufacture will help you work out whether you need any other information (aside from checking the list) to demonstrate the absence of a particular hazard characteristic.

 What happens if your chemical is on the list?